Gamers propel Renren results, shares rise

 Tianshu Qitan game, which Renren launched in 2008 and contributed about a fifth of the company's online games revenue in 2011, has already exceeded its expected three-year commercial life span.

-Last month, Chinese Internet portal Sohu.com Inc forecast second-quarter profit below estimates, as the company expects slower growth in its brand advertising revenue for the third straight quarter.
+Last month, Chinese Internet portal Sohu.com Inc (SOHU.O) forecast second-quarter profit below estimates, as the company expects slower growth in its brand advertising revenue for the third straight quarter.
+[ID:nL4E8FU7WO]

 Renren shares were up 60 cents at $6.09 on Tuesday on the New York Stock Exchange.
 The stock has lost a quarter of its value in the last one month.